d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 iii) question answering, iv) single text tagging (e.g., named entity recognition).
 All proposed in 2018,
-from context-sensitive ELMo to task-agnostic GPT and BERT, conceptually simple yet empirically powerful pretraining of deep representations for natural languages have reshaped solutions to various natural language processing tasks.
+from context-sensitive ELMo to task-agnostic GPT and BERT, conceptually simple yet empirically powerful pretraining of deep representations for natural languages have revolutionized solutions to various natural language processing tasks.

 In the rest of this chapter,
 we will dive into the pretraining of BERT.